 - The Vegan Zombie, clear, brief video demonstrations of vegetarian recipes, with a light touch

-Here are four snippets of video, collected, from the middle seminar, “Dinner.”
+Here is video from the middle seminar, “Dinner.”